Update 9/1/2020: Ecola State Park is open.

-Even with the entrance road to Ecola State Park closed indefinitely due to slides, you don’t have to miss some of the Oregon Coast’s grandest views, best rainforest hiking trails or tucked away beaches on your Cannon Beach visit.
-Here are some great alternatives just minutes from Cannon Beach:
+Don't miss some of the Oregon Coast’s grandest views, best rainforest hiking trails or tucked away beaches on your Cannon Beach visit.
+Here are some great locations just minutes from Cannon Beach:

 Old Growth Hiking